Verificado 2018: Organization

 The Verificado 2018 team used communication tools like Slack and collaborative verification tools like Check by Meedan.
 Check functioned as a central project database, providing team members with a collaborative workflow for curating, annotating and verifying content.
 Content was selected for verification based on the likelihood that it could be checked and its level of public interest.
 Check was used to track the assignment of staff to different steps and prevent duplication of effort.
 Senior editors assigned a final status such as True (Verdadero), False (Falso) or Misleading (Engañoso) to each claim.
 Other tools included CrowdTangle, Tweetdeck, and Krzana.
 The workflow's verification paths and use of tools were matched to the types of content involved.
 Different steps would be involved, for example, in verifying a video and a WhatsApp chain.

 Verificado's ninety partners included television, national and local newspapers, radio, civil society and advocacy groups and academics from across Mexico.
 The role taken by the organizations varied.
 For example, a small local newsroom such as Monitor Expresso was engaged in local fact-checking and reporting.
 A large broadcaster such as Televisa focused on publishing Verificado's content to its wide audience.
 By working with academics and subject matter experts as well as traditional journalists, Verificado 2018 was able to bring insight and expertise to a wide range of issues and to respond quickly.

 In a culture where both news media and government were distrusted as partisan and corrupt, where there were high levels of election-related violence, and where disinformation was widely used to confuse and sway readers, Verificado 2018 was transparent about its organizational structure, its funding, and its reporting methodology.
 Verificado legitimized itself as a source of information through its disclosure of information, its association with trustworthy partners, and its interaction with users who became active participants rather than passive recipients of information.
 Its processes for validating claims were clearly and publicly outlined in a decision tree for investigating fact-checking.
 Notes made during the verification process were publicly available.
-Verificado 2018 also clearly defined and controlled its branding and how it could be used, to ensure that people could identify authorized sources and know who to trust.
+Verificado 2018 also clearly defined and controlled its branding and how it could be used, to ensure that people could identify authorized sources and know whom to trust.